Alhama de Granada is a wonder to visit

 Here is the link to the experience : astrotourism in Andalucia

-Find accommodation for a weekend in the town or in the spa
+Find accommodation for a weekend in the city or in the spa

-Here is a place that will also be a great experience!
+A hotel that will be a great experience!

-It is the rural hotel El Ventorro, which has 23 rooms, 8 of which are cave rooms.
-It also offers Arabic baths with hammam.
+It is the rural hotel El Ventorro, which offers 23 rooms, 8 of which are troglodyte rooms.
+It also offers Arabic baths (swimming pool and hammam).

 For more information and/or to book a room: Hotel rural El Ventorro